WassimBenzarti/bitdev-vscode-extension/README.md

 3. Add a component

-Before running this command make sure you are inside `index.js` file of your component
+Before running this command make sure:
+1. You isolated your component in a folder
+2. You open one of the component files

 ```
 Bit: Add component
 ```